 A good rule of thumb is that an opened bottle that is two-thirds full will last for about a year.
 When it gets down to one third, you should think about finishing the scotch sooner, rather than later (like you need our encouragement!).

 Top Tip: take some of your unique whiskies and pour them into smaller bottles.
 If your small containers are airtight, you can save them for later.
 You won’t have to worry about oxidisation or if your scotch whisky will go off.

 And, of course, if you’re worried about open bottles going off, The Dram Team have the answer.

 We send six miniature whisky bottles to our members every month.
 It is a fantastic way to taste a range of high-quality whiskies.
 And you won’t have loads of unfinished bottles.

-P.P.S.
-Please don’t forget to confirm your registration to our email newsletter, and to whitelist my email, so it doesn’t get lost 🙂
+Please don’t forget to confirm your registration to our email newsletter, and to whitelist our email, so it doesn’t get lost.

 Do you like chocolate?
 Do you like scotch whisky?
-You might like our blog, How to Pair and Chocolate
+You might like our blog, How to Pair Whisky and Chocolate.